simpleiot/simpleiot/docs/ref/store.md

 The edge `Hash` field is a hash of:

+- edge point CRCs
-- edge and node point timestamps except for repetitive or high rate sample points.
+- node points CRCs (except for repetitive or high rate sample points)
 - child edge `Hash` fields

 We store the hash in the `edge` structures because nodes (such as users) can